MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-multiple-regions.md

 ---
-title: "Tutorial: Configure a SQL Server Always On availability group across different regions"
+title: "Tutorial: Configure a SQL Server Always On availability group across regions"
 description: "This tutorial explains how to configure a SQL Server Always On availability group on Azure virtual machines with a replica in a different region."
 author: tarynpratt
 ms.author: tarynpratt